-London’s Richmond Park Is Dumping Ground For Exotic Pets Like Tarantulas
+London’s Richmond Park Is Dumping Ground For Exotic Pets, Like Tarantulas

 London’s Richmond Park has become a dumping ground for exotic pets, and we don’t mean deer.

-The Daily Mail shared that the park has now become the new but sometimes temporary home for pets like snapping turtles, tarantulas, chinchillas and gerbils.
+The Daily Mail shared that the park has now become the new, but sometimes temporary home for pets like snapping turtles, tarantulas, chinchillas, and gerbils.
 Many of these animals are at risk of starving or becoming dinner for wild animals.

 Richmond Park has ponds which often become the new home for aquariums full of fish and reptiles which threaten the ecosystem.
-Rangers have looked after the park’s herd of Red and Fallow deer since 1637, but now they have to look for members of the public dumping pets which threaten the animals, plants and visitors to the park.
+Rangers have looked after the park’s herd of red and fallow deer since 1637, but now they have to look for members of the public dumping pets which threaten the animals, plants, and visitors to the park.

-Adam Curtis, Assistant Park Manager, Richmond Park, explains that while they have discovered odd pets now and then, the people dumping their fish and other aquarium contents is a bigger concern.
+Adam Curtis, the assistant park manager at Richmond Park, explains that while they have discovered odd pets now and then, the people dumping their fish and other aquarium contents is a bigger concern.

 Snapping turtle, a tarantula, gerbils and a GOAT: Just some of the rejected pets set loose in Richmond Park 'risking invasive species infestation' https://t.co/oKqH2R4u4s